Civil list: Canada

 In Canada the civil list was a common term during the pre-confederation period; it referred to the payment for all officials on the government payroll.
 There was much controversy as to whether the list would be controlled by the governor or by the Legislative Assembly.
 The Assembly demanded control of all money matters, while the governors worried that if the Assembly was given this power, then certain positions would be delisted.
 Eventually under the Baldwin-Lafontaine government, a compromise was reached with Lord Elgin.

 The term civil list is no longer commonly used to describe the payment of civil servants in Canada, who are covered in the budgets of executive agencies.

-India

-Civil Services of India civil servant bureaucrats, in a personal capacity, are paid from the Civil List.
-Senior civil servants may be called to account by Parliament.
-The civil service system in India is rank-based and does not follow the tenets of the position-based civil services.
+Hong Kong

+A Civil List was established on 17 August 1860 with the enactment of the Civil List Ordinance.
+The ordinance provided for the payment of the salaries of a list of government officials (the "civil list") from the general revenue of the colony.
+The list contained public officers across the executive and judicial branches of government, including the governor and the chief justice.
+A separate Civil Pensions Ordinance was enacted in on 3 May 1862.
+The Civil List Ordinance was repealed in 1890; today, the salaries of ministers, civil servants, judges, and other public officers are provided for in the annual appropriations ordinance.

+The Civil and Miscellaneous Lists today refer to a regularly updated collection of lists of bodies and officers in the Civil Establishment (the executive, legislative, and judiciary) and those in statutory and non-statutory public bodies.
+The lists were previously published annually in print as the Staff List, Hong Kong Government.